If we had to pick a software testing micro-credential that will help future-proof your career, API testing would be one of our top choices.

 - API Testing: Introduction and Testing Planning and Design — focuses on testing API endpoints using different architectures.
 In simple terms, this micro-credential focuses on testing how a process, or service, interfaces with another process or service.

-- API Testing: Environments, Tools, and Future Proofing Micro-Credential – focuses API testing tools, test environments, performance testing, test automation, and how to build for change and anticipate the future of API testing.
+- API Testing: Environments, Tools, and Future Proofing — focuses on API testing tools, test environments, performance testing, test automation, and how to build for change and anticipate the future of API testing.

 Professional Benefits of AT*SQA API Certification